 Recent and Non Recent School Leavers

-If you are completing Year 12 in Australia, you must apply through the Universities Admissions Centre (UAC).
-The Faculty may also offer a limited number of places for second-semester commencement, for which the UAC operates a separate application process.
+If you are completing Year 12 in Australia, you need to apply through the Universities Admissions Centre (UAC).
+The faculty may also offer a limited number of places for second-semester commencement, for which UAC operates a separate application process.

 Who should apply through UAC?

-Other international students may apply direct to our International Student Office or online.
+Other international students may apply direct to our International Services or online: sydney.edu.au/internationaloffice/student

 Year 12 applicants

 You are a Year 12 applicant if you:

 - are attempting an International Baccalaureate (IB) in Australia in 2014